 Surface Insect Control

 Surface insect control is included in our turf management program on an as needed basis.
 During the summer months as we fertilize your lawn and spot spray for weeds, we will also check for sod webworm and chinch bug larvae damage.
-Our early-season grub control is so effective that we rarely find infestations of these other two turf-eating insects.
+Our early-season grub control program is so effective that we rarely find infestations of these other two turf-eating insects.

 A sod webworm infestation is easy to spot; that tell-tale tan moth flying about when you walk across the lawn.
 Another identifiable factor concerning sod webworm is that they are only found in sunny locations.
 Chinch bug damage resembles drought damage – there are large brown patchy areas of dead grass.
 Chinch bugs are often found in sunny dry areas and in sandy soils.